luigiselmi/pilot-sc4-fcd-producer/README.md

     Program Arguments: mapmatch --topic <a kafka topic> --window <seconds>

 ## Troubleshooting
-Before submitting a 2nd or more jobs to the Task Manager, be sure to set the number of task slots equal to the number of job you want the Task Manager to run.
+Before submitting a 2nd or more jobs to the Task Manager, be sure to set the number of task slots equal to the number of jobs you want the Task Manager to run.
 From your Flink installation root folder open conf/flink-conf.yaml and set

     taskmanager.numberOfTaskSlots: 2